 New York City Local Law 15 stipulates that most glass on new structures must have a Threat Factor of 25 or less to meet bird-friendly design requirements starting January 1, 2021.
 Below, you will find American Bird Conservancy's table of Material Threat Factors that can be used to identify acceptable materials.
+Materials are also listed, with photos, in our searchable database (see link below).
 For more information, please see our Supporting Resources, which provide further details related to bird-friendly design.

 American Bird Conservancy Threat Factor Table – Materials included within the Threat Factor Table have been assigned Threat Factor scores, which can range from 1 to 100.
 If you are interested in a particular range of scores, we recommend sorting by the Threat Factor column.
 The table also includes non-glass materials, as well as several products that can be used to retrofit glass.